maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 ## Submission Instructions

 1. **Copy** this repository into your own GitHub account.
-2. Complete the assigned tasks in your fork.
+2. Complete the assigned tasks in copy.
 3. **Documentation**
     1. Ensure your repository includes setup instructions and an updated README.md.
     2. Provide a short description of your approach to solving each task